Australia-Germany Joint Research Co‑operation Scheme

 For the purpose of this scheme ‘early career researcher’ means:

-- a PhD student enrolled at a participating Australian university;
+- a PhD or Research Masters student enrolled at an Australian university;

 - a researcher who has had a Research Masters or PhD awarded within five years of the date of application; or